 At face value, Pirates of the Caribbean makes you scratch your head.
 First there was the idea of a team-up between Disney and Jerry Bruckheimer, the king of load and noisy action bombast – Con Air (1997), Armageddon (1998), Gone in 60 Seconds (2000), Pearl Harbor (2001) et al. And then there is trying to stretch one’s mind around the concept of the testostoronally-hyped Jerry Bruckheimer trying to make a film out of a Disney theme park ride.
 In this case, the film comes from the Disneyland attraction The Pirates of the Caribbean, which originally premiered in 1967, wherein audiences are taken through a staged pirate adventure featuring a combination of actors and animatronics.

 One suspects that the thinking at Disney is less to do with reviving the pirate movie than in spinning another movie off one of their theme park as they had successfully done with The Country Bears (2002) the previous holiday season.
-In recent years, Disney has creatively ransacked their basement and recycled all their past hits – first as tv movies, then by remaking their animated classics in live-action and sequelizing most of their animated classics, while movies based on their theme park rides appeared to be the latest trend – Pirates of the Caribbean: The Curse of the Black Pearl was followed only a few months later by The Haunted Mansion (2003) based on yet another theme park ride and the subsequent Tomorrowland (2015).
+In recent years, Disney has creatively ransacked their basement and recycled all their past hits – first as tv movies, then by remaking their animated classics in live-action and sequelizing most of their animated classics, while movies based on their theme park rides appeared to be the latest trend – Pirates of the Caribbean: The Curse of the Black Pearl was followed only a few months later by The Haunted Mansion (2003) based on yet another theme park ride and the subsequent Tomorrowland (2015) and Jungle Cruise (2021).

 Elsewhere, Disney have assembled an odd stew of talents.
 The script comes from the writing team of Ted Elliott and Terry Rossio who have between them crafted Disney’s Aladdin (1992) and Treasure Planet (2002) and other animation works like Antz (1998), The Road to El Dorado (2000) and Shrek (2001), as well as the live-action likes of Godzilla (1998) and The Mask of Zorro (1998).